saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-20-saltstack-cli-custom-execution-module.md

 In this article, I will first show you three examples on how you can use <b>SaltStack</b> to send a CLI command to a device.
 As we will see, different proxy minion types come with their own function to send a command to a device.

-Next, I’ll cover an example where we interact with a single custom execution module.
+Next, I’ll cover an example where we do the same thing using a single custom execution module function.
 We'll use the example function to pass a command to devices managed by <b>netmiko</b>, <b>napalm</b> or <b>junos</b> proxy minions.

 Passing a command to Netmiko proxy minion.